TA Frequently Asked Questions

 Yes, anyone who is interested in being considered as a TA for the upcoming quarter MUST apply online.
 Grad students that are currently working as teaching assistants must finish the online application and MUST drop off the completed CONFIRMATION PAGE at HSS 1009 by the deadline date.

-Yes, you may if you are having trouble uploading a video on Youtube or Youku.
+It is prefer that you submit a video online on Youtube or Youku.
+If you are having trouble and have attempted numerous times to upload then yes.
 The online method is preferred as it makes it easier for the Selection Committee to quickly hear your pronunciation.
 If you do submit a USB thumb drive the Chinese Studies Office will make an effort for you to pick up your recording once the application review process is over.